Rana-lab279/Data-analysis-/README.md

 - Sorted by number of cases to identify missing data patterns across years

 **Data Completeness**:
-- Countries with complete 2000-2024 data: 103
+- Countries with complete 2000 and 2024 data: 103
 - Countries with missing data for 2000 and/or 2024: 5
-- Handling strategy: Missing countries were not excluded from the analysis
+- Handling strategy: Missing countries were excluded from the analysis

 ### 2. Data Analysis